This is a packing list for the Sequoia Orientation Adventure trip.

 - Non-essential toiletries (sorry, but this does include shampoo)

+It will be COLD at night!
+Please keep this in mind.
 Keep the pack and gear separate from the rest of your luggage so it's not necessary to sort through all your stuff the night before your trip's departure.
 Slide-lock Ziploc bags are a great packing aid and will help keep essential items dry and clean.
 For maximum storage efficiency and protection, you might also try compression bags like those available at www.1luggagesspacestoragebags.com.
-Compartmentalize where possible (e.g., camera + film in a Ziploc bag).
+Compartmentalize where possible (e.g., camera in a Ziploc bag).

 Pack light, everything you bring, plus group gear, will have to fit in a limited cabin area!